Sri Lanka - Flavours of CeylonIncludes:

 Day 1 - Colombo - NegomboArrive in Colombo on suggested Air Lanka flight UL605, arriving CMB approx. 22.30.
 Welcome at the airport and transfer to hotel.

-Day 2 - Negombo Town, Coconut Estate, The Dutch Canal, Lellama Fish Market.
+Day 2 - Negombo Town, Coconut Estate, Angurukaramulla Temple, Lellama Fish Market

 After breakfast, we will take a tour of the Fishing Village in Negombo.

-Day 4 - Climb Sigiriya Lion Rock, Dambulla Cave Temple Complex.
+Day 4 - Climb Sigiriya Lion Rock, Cooking Class

 August Tour: